Fuuko209/self-studied/README.md

 | **Advantage**: Digital marketing is more cost-effective than traditional marketing.|
 | **Challenge**:  Getting support or buy-in for extra or additional budget to cover the cost can be difficult. |

+### Inclusive markeing

+**Making inclusive choices and avoiding stereotypes** Here is a list of some identity traits that are helpful to keep in mind when you’re creating marketing or advertising materials for the people you’re trying to reach

+Race

+Socioeconomic status

+Age

+Ability

+Gender

+Sexual orientation

+Religion

+Geographic location

+Culture

+Political perspective

+Military status

+Languages spoken

+As an example, at least one billion people in the world live with a disability.
+If your product or service isn’t accessible to these people, they likely don’t use or even know about your product or service.
+And if your company’s marketing efforts don’t feature people with disabilities or address their needs, they may not view your company’s products or services as relevant to them.